Ultraviolet freeze-in dark matter through the dilaton portal: Dilaton portal dark matter production

-In \fig{fig:mxTrh_ferm} we show the fermionic DM results for parameters in $m_{\!X}-T_{\rm rh}$ plane which produce observed DM relic abundance for different choices of $w$ and $f$, whereas we fix $m_\sigma/f=1\%$ and $H_I=10^{13}\gev$.
+In \fig{fig:mxTrh_ferm} we show the fermionic DM results for parameters in $m_{\!X}-T_{\rm rh}$ plane which produces observed DM relic abundance for different choices of $w$ and $f$, whereas we fix $m_\sigma/f=1\%$ and $H_{\!
+I}=10^{13}\gev$.
 Similar to \fig{fig:mxTrh_svec}, in \fig{fig:mxTrh_ferm} the gray shaded region represents the DM in thermal equilibrium with the SM bath and the orange shaded region shows the DM mass larger than the maximum temperature of the thermal bath, i.e. $m_{\!X}>T_{\rm max}$.
-Note that in the case of fermionic DM, unlike the bosonic DM case, the scattering cross-section is proportional to DM mass squared.
-Therefore the DM thermalization condition is proportional to DM mass, for larger masses the cross-section is large and hence it is thermalized, whereas the constraint weakens for lower DM masses.
-Furthermore, due to the same DM mass dependence notice that for larger values of conformal breaking scaling, e.g. $f=10^{14}\gev$ (left-panel) the observed DM abundance can only be achieved for DM mass $m_{\!X}>10^6\gev$, in contrast to the scalar/vector DM case where sub-GeV masses are also allowed.
-Note that the effect of non-standard cosmology during the reheating phase is very similar to that of the scalar/vector DM case, i.e. for smaller values of reheating temperature the duration of reheating phase is larger and therefore the effect of the equation of state $w$ during this phase is significant.
+Note that in the case of fermionic DM, unlike the bosonic DM case, the scattering cross section is proportional to DM mass squared.
+Therefore the DM thermalization condition is proportional to DM mass, for larger masses, the cross section is large and hence it is thermalized, whereas the constraint weakens for lower DM masses.
+Furthermore, due to the same DM mass dependence notice that for larger values of conformal breaking scaling, e.g. $f=10^{14}\gev$ (left panel) the observed DM abundance can only be achieved for DM mass $m_{\!X}>10^6\gev$, in contrast to the scalar/vector DM case where sub-GeV masses are also allowed.
+Note that the effect of nonstandard cosmology during the reheating phase is very similar to that of the scalar/vector DM case, i.e. for smaller values of reheating temperature the duration of the reheating phase is larger, and therefore the effect of the equation of state $w$ during this phase is significant.
 However, for larger reheating temperatures the effect is irrelevant.